terralang/llvm-build/README.md

 The build infrastructure is designed to share as much as possible between the host OSes; this means for example that the Windows build uses bash (MINGW) rather than CMD or PowerShell.
+Note that despite using bash for scripting, the build is still done with Visual Studio on Windows.